AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-scrum.md

 ## Configure how color indicators are used for stories on the agile story board

 By default, story board tiles in an agile iteration are color-coded according to the project that the story is associated with.
-Each project is arbitrarily&nbsp;assigned a color on the story board.
+Each project is arbitrarily assigned a color on the story board.
 You can change this default behavior for each agile team.
-Colors for agile stories can be tied to&nbsp;story priority, owner, and so forth.
+Colors for agile stories can be tied to story priority, owner, and so forth.

 To change the behavior of how colors are assigned to stories for an agile team: